Dynatrace/openkit-java/README.md

 (Dynatrace/AppMon) within one process, there should be one unique instance. `OpenKit` is designed to be thread safe and therefore the instance can be shared among threads.

-When the application is shut down `OpenKit` needs to be shutdown by the developer.
+On application shutdown, `shutdown()` needs to be called on the OpenKit instance.

 ### Device

-The `Device` interface, which can be retrieved from an `OpenKit` instance, contains methods for setting device specific information.
+A `Device` instance, which can be retrieved from an `OpenKit` instance, contains methods for setting device specific information.
 It's not mandatory for the application developer to provide this information, reasonable default values exist.
+However when the application is run on multiple different devices it might be quite handy to know details about the used device (e.g device identifier, device manufacturer, operating system).

 ### Session

-The `Session` interface represents kind of a user session, similar to a browser session in web application.
+A `Session` represents kind of a user session, similar to a browser session in a web application.
-However the application developer is free to choose how to treat `Session` objects.
+However the application developer is free to choose how to treat a `Session`.
 The `Session` is used to create `RootAction` instances and report application crashes.

 When a `Session` is no longer required, it's highly recommended to end it, using the `Session.end()` method.

 ### RootAction and Action

 The `RootAction` and `Action` are named hierarchical nodes for timing and attaching further details.
 A `RootAction` is created from the `Session` and it can create `Action` instances.
-Both, `RootAction` and `Action`, can have key-value pairs attached, named events, and are used for tracing web request.
+Both, `RootAction` and `Action`, provide the possibility to attach key-value pairs and named events, and are used for tracing web requests.

 ### WebRequestTracer

-When the application developer wants to trace a web requested started from the OpenKit application, which is going to a service instrumented by a Dynatrace OneAgent, a `WebRequestTracer` should be used, which can be requested from an action (`RootAction` or `Action`).
+When the application developer wants to trace a web request, which is served by a service instrumented by Dynatrace, a `WebRequestTracer` should be used, which can be requested from an action (`RootAction` or `Action`).

-### Events
+### Named Events

 A named `Event` is attached to an `Action` (or `RootAction`) and contains a name.
-No children can be added to an event.

 ### Key-Value pairs

 For an `Action` or a `RootAction` key-value pairs can also be reported.
-The key is always a string and the value may be an Integer (int), a floating point (double) or a String.
+The key is always a String and the value may be an Integer (int), a floating point (double) or a String.

 ### Errors & Crashes

 Errors are a way to report an erroneous condition on an `Action` (also `RootAction`).
-Crashes is rather a way to report an exception (unhandled exception) on a `Session`.
+Crashes are used to report (unhandled) exceptions on a `Session`.

 ## Example

-This small example gives a rough overview how OpenKit can be used.
+This small example provides a rough overview how OpenKit can be used.
 Detailed explanation is available in [example.md](docs/example.md).

 ```java